dotnet/docs/docs/csharp/language-reference/statements/iteration-statements.md

 :::code language="csharp" source="snippets/iteration-statements/ForeachStatement.cs" id="WithSpan" :::

-If the `foreach` statement is applied to `null`, a <xref:System.NullReferenceException> is thrown.
-If the source collection of the `foreach` statement is empty, the body of the `foreach` loop isn't executed and skipped.

 Beginning with C# 7.3, if the enumerator's `Current` property returns a [reference return value](../keywords/ref.md#reference-return-values) (`ref T` where `T` is the type of a collection element), you can declare an iteration variable with the `ref` or `ref readonly` modifier, as the following example shows:

 :::code language="csharp" source="snippets/iteration-statements/ForeachStatement.cs" id="RefIterationVariable" :::

+If the `foreach` statement is applied to `null`, a <xref:System.NullReferenceException> is thrown.
+If the source collection of the `foreach` statement is empty, the body of the `foreach` statement isn't executed and skipped.

 ### await foreach